-The Process Computer System has Plant Computer Functions have self-checking provisions.
-It performs They perform diagnostic checks to determine the operability of certain portions of the system hardware and performs internal programming checks to verify that input signals and selected program computations are either within specific limits or within reasonable bounds.
+The Process Computer System Plant Computer Function has self-checking provisions.
+It performs diagnostic checks to determine the operability of certain portions of the system hardware and performs internal programming checks to verify that input signals and selected program computations are either within specific limits or within reasonable bounds.